 I believe that the school has the right balance of discipline and respect, together with genuine care for the well-being of the kids.

 Newsletters and a newsfeed are issued regularly and are posted on the school website.
-All parents are encouraged to make time to read school news, as it will contain key information and updates on school development initiatives.
+All parents are encouraged to make time to read school news, as it will contain key information and any updates on school development initiatives.